-Coordination and collaboration across the organization when change management is taking place is crucial.
+Coordination and collaboration across the organization when software change management is taking place is crucial.
 You want to make sure the stakeholders are aware of the change that's about to take place and inform them of the risks associated with the change.

 Incorporate Testing of Changes to Avoid Incidents

+Another change management for software development aspect that's important is to incorporate testing of changes to avoid incidents.
 Deploying to all regions at the same time has many risks.
 A breaking change can potentially bring every region down and the customer impact can be substantial.
 That's a scenario you want to avoid.

 A better alternative is to deploy in stages, with a fair amount of testing, to avoid incidents.

 For example, what many companies like to do is to first deploy the change to an internal production-like environment, then to a specific region in production, and when they're confident that the change is safe, to deploy it to all regions.